Mike Fernandez: Political views and Cuba-U.S. relations

 Fernandez has praised the Massachusetts health care reform enacted under Mitt Romney, but opposes the Patient Protection and Affordable Care Act.

-Although a Republican and opponent of President Obama, Fernandez (who was born in Cuba), supported Obama's decision to normalize relations with Cuba and lift the U.S. embargo against Cuba, a decision that Fernandez called "fifty years overdue."
-Like other prominent Cuban Americans, shifted positions on U.S.-Cuban relations over time, receding from hard-line stance and moving toward a position in favor of rapprochement.
+Fernandez (who was born in Cuba), supported Obama's decision to normalize relations with Cuba and lift the U.S. embargo against Cuba, a decision that Fernandez called "65 years overdue."
+Like other prominent Cuban Americans, Fernandez shifted positions on U.S.-Cuban relations over time, receding from hard-line stance and moving toward a position in favor of rapprochement.
 Fernandez wrote an op-ed published in the Miami Herald about his shift.
-Fernandez was part of the historical visit by President Obama to Cuba in 2016; he was part of a group of U.S. business executives, including many Cuban Americans, who met with Cuban businesspeople.
+Fernandez was part of the historic visit by President Obama to Cuba in 2016; he was part of a group of U.S. business executives, including many Cuban Americans, who met with Cuban businesspeople and government.

 Fernandez is active with the Cuba Study Group.

-In July, 2017, Fernandez called President Trump an "abortion of a human being," adding, "If I was the doctor and knew what that baby would do, I'd have made sure it never would have seen the light of day."

 Personal life

 Mike Fernandez is married to Constance Tolevich Fernandez and has 5 children, George, Alex, Michelle, Michael, and Cristofer.
-He also has two grand daughters named Stella and Daniella.
+He also has five grandchildren.
 In 2014, Fernandez released his autobiography, titled "Humbled by the Journey.
 Life Lessons for my Family… and Yours".
 The autobiography takes readers on parallel journeys: his 508-mile pilgrimage along El Camino de Santiago- and from a dirt-road Cuban town to the pinnacles of U.S. business success.
 Fernandez also owns a 4,000-acre ranch in Gadsden County part of which is in Havana, Florida where he breeds Friesian horses and cattle stock.